-Art wise, it’s pretty nice.
-They get really nicely detailed on closeups and splash pages, and I especially like the designs of the rabbit heads.
+Art-wise, it’s pretty nice.
+They get really very detailed on closeups and splash pages, and I especially like the designs of the rabbit heads.

 Overall, this is a pretty good ‘death game’ manga.
 Maybe a bit too cheap with the ending, but an enjoyable and suspenseful ride the whole way through.

 Additional Information and Notes: Doubt was written and illustrated by Yoshiki Tonogai, and it was published in Square Enix’s Monthly Shounen Gangan.
 In the US, it was published by Yen Press.
 Doubt has two spiritual successor manga called Judge and Secret.